Trisha1212/QualityTesting/README.md

  The question is:  are they a bigger pain than the consequences of having bugs get built into the product, and buried so that they explode much later on?
 For any given bit of code, we don't know that!
 But we can guess.
 The key is to, as a team, to adapt and tune our behaviour when our guesses turn out to be bad guesses.

-Time all the developers spend fixing bugs
+- Time all the developers spend fixing bugs
-Time Mohan spend trying to find where they have to go to fix the bugs Time does AMS spend trying to help customers through bugs Time do customers spend trying to work around bugs .. or doing research and communication If we calculate total time/money/resources spent  because of one bugs miss and  fixing/ workaround is huge than writing a unit test in first place.
+- Time maintainence team spend trying to find where they have to go to fix the bugs
+- Time developer spend trying to help customers through bugs
+- Time do customers spend trying to work around bugs .. or doing research and communication ** If we calculate total time/money/resources spent  because of one bugs miss and  fixing/ workaround is huge than writing a unit test in first place.

 ```